Jesse0Michael/Jesse0Michael/observability.md

 Tracing tells the story of a request and finds bottlenecks and opportunities for optimization.

-Traces should be sampleable and should not be considered as an accurate representation of all requests.
+Traces should be sample-able and should not be considered as an accurate representation of all requests.

 ### Logging